Australia and Oceania

 Security level:

-Travellers are advised to pay particular attention to their safety.
-Avoid travelling at night.
-Carrying a copy of identification and a small amount of money is recommended.
-Avoid travelling inland.
-There is a very high level of crime, kidnappings and pickpocketing in major cities and tourist centres.
-The areas north and east of the Niger River are particularly dangerous for kidnapping European citizens.
+There is a very high level of crime, kidnapping, and pickpocketing in large cities, including Bamako.
+The areas north and east of the Niger River are particularly dangerous for the kidnapping of European citizens.

 Healthcare: